DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

 ![alt text](assets/simple_ingress_k8s.png "Simple Ingress Example Kubernetes")

 For the built in Ingress resource to work, the cluster must have an **Ingress Controller** running.
-The Ingress Controller watches for new Ingress rules, that we may define in Kubernetes manifests, and fulfills the mapping from Domain Names outside of the cluster to services running within the cluster.
+The Ingress Controller watches for new Ingress rules, that we may define in Kubernetes manifests, and fulfills the mapping <!-- from Domain Names outside of the cluster to services running within the cluster. -->

-Unlike other types of controllers which run as part of the kube-controller-manager binary, Ingress controllers are not started automatically with a cluster.
+Ingress controllers are not started automatically with a cluster.
 The most popular controller is provided by NGINX, we can add this to our cluster using **Helm**.

 Add the ingress-nginx Helm chart repository